Qu3enK/CRBAnalysis_FinalProject/README.md

 8)	Averages for the year and month were then calculated to get monthly drought averages across the years (2000-2023)
 ![Averages](https://user-images.githubusercontent.com/112994018/217967624-d2f14b7b-c0f8-47f0-a286-452df6625d9c.png)

 9)	Since the analysis is intended to predict severe drought conditions, columns D2-D4 were then summed together.
-These columns indicate severe to exceptional drought categories
+These columns indicate severe to exceptional drought categories.
+In addition, since logistical regression will be used in the machine learning component the "D_Combined" column needed to be converted to a seperate column with "0"/"1" values to be used for the y target.
 ![sum d2-d4](https://user-images.githubusercontent.com/112994018/217967649-c7713ab6-9c42-4ff0-90fc-c0c21b85e5b6.png)

-10)

-11)	Finally, values were exported to a csv for further analysis and inclusion in the model
+10)	Finally, values were exported to a csv for further analysis and inclusion in the model
 ![export](https://user-images.githubusercontent.com/112994018/217967664-59108d9a-ea3e-4bcc-ab15-90a2ce612f5f.png)

 ### Load Process